Cjewel33/Setting-UP-A-VPN/README.md

 </p>
 <p>

 Next we will look at the IP again using the VM browser now that we have connected the VPN to Japan.
 The website www.whatismyipaddress.com shows yet another IP address using the VPN from Japan.
-This is quite amazing.

 </p>
 <br />